GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming is similar to a game of golf.
-The point is not getting the ball in the hole but how many strokes it takes.
+> ### Thoroughly testing a program is impossible (requires unbounded number of test cases); so try to choose test cases that will expose all errors.
+That’s very difficult, especially since we do not know what all the errors are, and if we did, we would not need the test cases!
 >
-> ~ *Harlan Mills*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts